Skip to main content

 • +Multiple size options including a queen-size full-bed coverage

-• +Bamboo/cotton outer is genuinely pleasant against skin
+• +Bamboo/cotton outer is reasonably soft against skin

 Cons